 Some simple tips on pork ：

 Cut pork into small pieces and place it in a plastic bag so it doesn't contaminate other food items.
 Keep in the freezer.
-Defrost the meat before using.
-Cooked pork will keep for three to five days in the fridge and for up to six months in the freezer.
+Defrost the meat before using it.
+Cooked pork will keep for three to five days in the fridge and for to six months in the freezer.
 However, raw ground pork and sliced pork can only be kept frozen for one to three months.